Monoidal categorification and quantum affine algebras II: Introduction

 With these recently developed results at hand, we show in this paper that various subcategories of $\Ca_\g$ provide monoidal categorifications of cluster algebras.
 In our results, there is \emph{no} restriction on the affine type of $\g$; i.e., our results hold for an \emph{arbitrary} $U_q'(\g)$.

-The main results of this paper can be summarized in the three main theorems as follows: \ben \item[(\textbf{MT1})] We give a \emph{vast generalization of T-system} which implies the determinantial identities among quantum unipotent minors and the functional relations among $q$-characters of KR-modules simultaneously.
+The main results of this paper can be summarized in the following three main theorems: \ben \item[(\textbf{MT1})] We give a \emph{vast generalization of T-system} which implies the determinantial identities among quantum unipotent minors and the functional relations among $q$-characters of KR-modules simultaneously.

 \item[(\textbf{MT2})] We develop two combinatorial notions: \emph{admissible chains of $i$-boxes} which provide commuting families of affine determinantial modules, and \emph{box moves} which describe T-system in a combinatorial way.